 Bremerton 2 Bridges Tidal Race - June 25, 2022

-The Bremerton 2 Bridges Tidal Race takes advantage of the Port Washington Narrow’s fast 2.62 knot tidal current – June 25 – Start at 11AM
+The Bremerton 2 Bridges Tidal Race takes advantage of the Port Washington Narrow’s fast 1.7 to 2.62 knot tidal current – June 25 – Start at 11AM

 The 5.50 mile course starts from Lions Park just after the beginning of the flood current.
-Paddle down the Narrows using eddies under two bridges to Sinclair Inlet to beat the 2.62 knot flood!
+Paddle up the Narrows using eddies under two bridges to Sinclair Inlet to beat the flood tide!
 Then paddle fast with the current back to the starting line.
 Open to most human powered paddling and rowing craft who can self rescue and with experience in rough water and/or tidal current.

 Safety Pre-Race Check – Required to Race: